Promoting a Healthier Workplace

 NHWP will periodically evaluate the results to determine what approaches work the best.
 Results will be shared all over the country to spread the word about what employers can do to promote employee health.

 It can be hoped that more employers will develop ways to help their workers stay healthy and avoid the need for workers’ compensation claims.
-For any employee who is injured and does need workers’ compensation, a consultation with a California attorney will be helpful, to be sure the employee receives benefits that are rightfully due.
+For any employee who is injured and does need workers’ compensation, a consultation with a Orange County personal injury attorney will be helpful, to be sure the employee receives benefits that are rightfully due.